 It is of utmost importance in management to subdivide tasks to subordinates in a manner that would provide maximum productivity.
 This is not always easy as the risk is always there that the subordinate will not be able to complete the task to the same high standards that the manager would have done himself.
-Yet it is of cardinal importance that this be done, otherwise the manager would burn himself out trying to do everything himself.
+Yet it is of cardinal importance that this is done, otherwise, the manager would burn himself out trying to do everything himself.

 Definition of Delegation